SpaceX launches 4 amateurs on private Earth-circling trip

 The recycled Falcon rocket soared from the same Kennedy Space Center pad used by the company’s three previous astronaut flights for NASA.
 But this time, the Dragon capsule aimed for an altitude of 357 miles (575 kilometers), just beyond the Hubble Space Telescope.

-Isaacman, an accomplished pilot, persuaded SpaceX to take the Dragon capsule higher than it’s ever been.
+An accomplished pilot, Isaacman persuaded SpaceX to take the fully automated Dragon capsule higher than it’s ever been.
 Initially reluctant because of the increased radiation exposure and other risks, SpaceX agreed after a safety review.

 “Now I just wish we pushed them to go higher,” Isaacman told reporters on the eve of the flight.
 “If we’re going to go to the moon again and we’re going to go to Mars and beyond, then we’ve got to get a little outside of our comfort zone and take the next step in that direction.”

-Isaacman, whose Shift4 Payments company is based in Allentown, Pennsylvania, is picking up the entire tab for the flight but won’t say how many millions he paid.
-He and others contend those big price tags that will eventually lower the cost.
+Isaacman, whose Shift4 Payments company is based in Allentown, Pennsylvania, is picking up the entire tab for the flight, but won’t say how many millions he paid.
+He and others contend those big price tags will eventually lower the cost.

 “Yes, today you must have and be willing to part with a large amount of cash to buy yourself a trip to space,” said Explorers Club President Richard Garriott, a NASA astronaut’s son who paid the Russians for a space station trip more than a decade ago.
 “But this is the only way we can get the price down and expand access, just as it has been with other industries before it.